Ignatius Ya'qub III: Syriac music

 Patriarch Yaʿqub was skilled in and knowledgeable about Syriac music.
 He was endowed with a sharp memory that enabled him to memorize over 700 melodies of the Beth Gazo including variants (Shuhlophe).
 He had a voice of a "nightingale" as Patriarch Ignatius Zakka I Iwas tells us.
 He learned the Beth Gazo from another master of Syriac music, Mor Yulios Elias Qoro, then Patriarchal Delegate in India.

 He was familiar with his native school of music in Iraq (the School of Takrit) as well as the more popular School of Mardin.
 During a five-month visit to the United States (from March 11 - August 15, 1960), Yaʿqub, at the request of Metropolitan Mor Athanasius Yeshuʿ Samuel, the archbishop of the United States and Canada, recorded the Beth Gazo according to the School of Mardin.
 This recording serves as the authoritative reference to the musical tradition of the School of Mardin.
 Patriarch Yaʿqub is remembered for his spiritually uplifting celebration of the liturgy.
 He encouraged many to accept the simple way of life.
 After he consecrated sacred myron in the Mor Gabriel monastery in 1964, myron flowed from the glass container the following day and people were healed by it.

+Episcopal succession

+During Ignatius Yaʿqub's tenure as patriarch and metropolitan, he was responsible for ordaining and consecrating many metropolitans within the Syriac Orthodox Church, in addition to hundreds of priests, monks, and deacons.
+Two of these ordained were future patriarchs.